-Subscribers are permitted to back-up their own encryption (but not signature) private keys.
 Backup of private signature keys for the sole purpose of key recovery shall not be made.

 Subscribers are permitted to make operational copies of private keys residing in software cryptographic modules for each of the Subscriber's applications or locations that require the key in a different location or format.
+However, private keys stored in each of these applications or locations must be in cryptographic modules that have been validated at FIPS 140 Level 1.

-Component PKI Sponsors (see Section 3.1.10) are authorized to make a single backup copy of the component private keys to support backup in cases where component malfunction results in key corruption.
+For Medium Assurance only, component PKI Sponsors (see Section 1.3.6.2) are authorized to make a single backup copy of the component private keys to support backup in cases where component malfunction results in key corruption.
+The backup private key shall be stored on a removable media and shall not be kept online.

 All key transfers shall be done from an approved cryptographic module, and the key shall be encrypted during the transfer.
 The Subscriber (PKI Sponsor for Component) is responsible for ensuring that all copies of private keys, including those that might be embedded in component backups, are protected, including protecting any workstation on which any of its private keys reside.

-CA private signature keys may be backed up under the same multi-person control as the original signaure key.
-If such a backup is made, only a single copy of the signature key is to be kept at the CA location; a second copy may be kept at a backup location.

-CSA private signature keys may be backed up under the same controls as the original signaure key.
-The backup module shall also meet the cryptographic module requirements for the CSA.
+CA and CSA private signature keys may be backed up under the same multi-person control as the original signaure key.
+If such a backup is made, only a single copy of the signature key is to be kept at the CA or CSA location; a second copy may be kept at a backup location.
+No more than two backup copies shall be made.
+The backup module shall also meet the cryptographic module requirements for the CA or the CSA.